 Ke’e Beach is one of two beaches on the Na Pali Coast that is accessible by car.
 It is the furthest north that you can drive on the island.
 It’s a wonderful spot for swimming, snorkeling, and watching the sunset.

-The beach is protected by a reef, which makes it a great place to swim safely because the reef will break up any large waves that may try to roll in.
+The beach is protected by a reef, making it a great place to swim safely because it will break up any large waves that may try to roll in.
 Also, because of the reef, you will find so many tropical fish swimming around.

-Summer is the best time to visit because that’s when the waves are at their calmest, making the water at this lovely beach crystal clear and warm, almost like a giant swimming pool.
+Summer is the best time to visit because the waves are at their calmest, making the water at this lovely beach crystal clear and warm, almost like a giant swimming pool.